 After lunch, we got down to business.
 First we went to crafts, where we had forty minutes to make two different bracelets.
 But I am pretty inept in the craft department, and it took me most of the time to just learn how to start a paracord bracelet.
-So I was the last one to get my bracelet singed (to finish it off, sort of seal it) and my level left without me and one of the YCLs.
+So I was the last one to get my bracelet singed (holds the ends together) and my level accidentally left without me and one of the YCLs!

 Luckily, one of the leaders from my ward/cabin found us and drove us around the camp till we found our group.
 They were learning about what to do when someone is choking and how to perform the Heimlich, so they demonstrated that for us quickly.
 We had some extra time, so we learned camp songs for a few minutes before going to...Shooting!!!!!

 Shooting was purely for fun.
 Okay, maybe it was so we could learn how to use the guns, but it wasn't certification or anything.
-We didn't shoot anything bigger than a BB gun (I don't think we did?), but we had fun for forty minutes learning to cock, pump, aim, and shoot the guns, and that's what matters!
+We didn't shoot anything bigger than a BB gun (at least I don't think we did), but we had fun for forty minutes learning to cock, pump, aim, and shoot the guns, and that's what matters!
 Then we rode back in the bed of a pickup truck (one of my favorite modes of transportation!!!) and went to Service.

 We built a path!!!
 Well, part of one.
-Have you seen those railroad tie steps?
-(There is a picture of one at the top of the page.)
+Have you seen those cool-looking railroad tie steps?
 That's what we helped build!
 It was hard work.
-We had to move the gigantic railroad ties--with sometimes as many as six or seven girls helping--and put them in place, cut roots out of the way, level dirt, and more.
+We had to move the gigantic railroad ties - with sometimes as many as six or seven girls helping - and put them in place, cut roots out of the way, level dirt, and more.
 But we had so.
 Much.
 Fun.
-It felt so good to be of service and know that, every year we come back and use that path, we helped build it!
+It felt so good to be of service and to know that, every year we come back and use that path, we helped build it!
 It was so cool to work as a team and help to get something important done!

 But it was dirty work!
 When we finished, we all had dirt in our lanyards, shoes, and gloves.
-That gritty feeling you get when you have dirt in an enclosed space on you?
+You know that gritty, sweaty, AWESOME feeling?
 Yep.
-It was nice to go back to the air conditioned cabin and bask in the joy of something as unpretentious as washing your hands!!!
+But it was nice to go back to the air-conditioned cabin and bask in the joy of something as unpretentious as washing your hands!!!

 We stopped at the camp store on our way to the pool.
-Oh, standing in that line!
-Just five minutes and you'd have sweat pouring down your face!
+Oh, standing in that line...in that humidity!
+Just five minutes and you have sweat pouring down your face!
 Anyway, it felt lovely to jump into the cool water of the swimming pool!
-We were only able to swim for about thirty minutes because we all wanted to get back and shower, so we sadly gathered up our stuff and trudged back up the hill.
+But we only swam for about thirty minutes because we all wanted to get back and shower.

 Oh, the simple glory of a hot shower!
 I happily washed away all the dirt and all the sweat of the day.
 But there was still a lot of day to go.
 Flag Ceremony, then spaghetti and meatballs for dinner.
 AND green salad!
-I was SO happy to see vegetables--I couldn't believe how much sugar I had consumed just in the cabin alone!
-And then dessert after 2 of 3 daily meals???
-I couldn't take it any more.
-I devoured that salad like a crazy woman!!!
+I was SO happy to see vegetables - I couldn't believe how much sugar I had consumed just in the cabin alone!
+And then dessert after 2 or 3 meals every day???
+Next year I'm packing celery.

 Thirty more minutes of free time before we went back down to the Emerald City for the ward skits.
-There were nine skits, one for each ward or branch attending, and each one was awesome!
-There were songs and dances, too.
+There were nine skits, one performed by each ward or branch attending, and each one was awesome!
 Each ward picked what they wanted to do, and each one did a great job!
-(Although, I have to say, ours may've been the best. :) )
+(Although, I have to say, ours may've been the best. :))